-This collaboration is anticipated to create a robust research and clinical framework that will allow big data medical research in responsible, privacy preserving ways.
-This could lead to discoveries for patient care and new approaches to public health threats such as the COVID-19 pandemic.
+This collaboration is creating a robust research and clinical framework that will allow big data medical research in responsible, privacy preserving ways.
+This could lead to discoveries for patient care and new approaches to public health threats.

-IBM plans to install its first private sector, on-premises Quantum System One on Cleveland Clinic’s main campus.
+IBM installed the first private sector, on-site quantum computer at Cleveland Clinic’s main campus.
 Quantum computing has the potential to put revolutionary problem-solving abilities into the hands of scientists and healthcare providers.
 Learn more about IBM’s work in accelerated discovery.

 The Discovery Accelerator will enhance research in the new Global Center for Pathogen & Human Health Research in the fields of genomics, population health, clinical applications and drug discovery.

-“Through this innovative collaboration, we have a unique opportunity to bring the future to life.
+“We have a unique opportunity to bring the future to life.
 These new computing technologies can help revolutionize discovery in the life sciences.
-The Discovery Accelerator will enable our renowned teams to build a forward-looking digital infrastructure and help transform medicine, while training the workforce of the future and potentially growing our economy.” - Tom Mihaljevic, MD, CEO and President of Cleveland Clinic (pictured left)
+The Discovery Accelerator enables our renowned teams to build a forward-looking digital infrastructure and help transform medicine, while training the workforce of the future and potentially growing our economy.” - Tom Mihaljevic, MD, CEO, President and Morton L. Mandel CEO Chair of Cleveland Clinic (pictured left)

-“Our new collaboration with Cleveland Clinic will combine their world-renowned expertise in healthcare and life sciences with IBM’s next-generation technologies to make scientific discovery faster, and the scope of that discovery larger than ever.” - Arvind Krishna, Chairman and Chief Executive Officer of IBM (pictured right)
+“Our collaboration with Cleveland Clinic combines their world-renowned expertise in healthcare and life sciences with IBM’s next-generation technologies to make scientific discovery faster, and the scope of that discovery larger than ever.” - Arvind Krishna, Chairman and Chief Executive Officer of IBM (pictured right)